MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 The checks are somewhat self-evident ; e.g. displaying the Program counter confirms the JP to C300h worked.

 ### RAM Check
 Quickly verifies there is R/W memory at the first and last byte of the expected RAM memory space (0800h and 7FFFh) by writing a test pattern and reading it back.

 ### Stack test
 Pushes the memory location of the start of the next block of code onto the stack, then does a RET which pops it off the stack.
 If code worked, the stack must work.
-Stack location is set at 3FFFh - the top of memory that can't be PROTECTed.
+Stack location is previously set at 3FFFh - the top of memory that can't be PROTECTed.

 ### Config register test
 The config register value is reading back the bits of port 03h - the value will change as the config dipswitches are changed.

 The system default config respects the position of the EXPAND dipswitch & sets the system latch port FFh accordingly.

 ### Shadow ROM test
 - disables interrupts
 - turns off shadow
 - fills the first 100h bytes with FFh